 Measuring the performance of internal communication is essential when it comes to building a successful business.
-But what KPIs to use and how to track them?
+But what communication metrics to use and how to track them?

 Measuring the effectiveness of internal communication is critical for any IC practitioner.